Hendrix-CS/csci322/index.md

 complete working (simulated) computer.
 See the links below for the details and specification for each project.

+### <a name="integrity">Academic integrity</a>

 **Projects must be completed individually**.
 Your experience of learning how a computer works depends directly on your independent completion of these projects.

-* You **may** discuss the projects with other students.
+* You **may** discuss the projects with other students at a high level.

+* You **may** help each other debug your projects.
+However, be careful not to slide from "debugging help" into more substantive help.
+"I don't know how to write this function" is very different than "I wrote this function but it doesn't work correctly".
+In the former case you should come see me in office hours.

 * You **may** use generative AI tools such as ChatGPT or GitHub Copilot.
-    - XXX explain why
-    - You must cite their use, explain which sections of code were generated

-* You **may** get debugging help XXX.
-Careful of gray area.
+    - The projects in this class are sufficiently high-level that generative AI is not going to be able to do them for you.
+It could be an interesting learning experience to figure out ways to use these tools effectively.
+    - If you do use generative AI tools, you must cite their use (*e.g.* in a comment explaining how you used them).

 * You **may not**: